mne-tools/mne-python/doc/source/manual/sampledata.rst

   session by clicking on their channel names on the left.
 You can save the bad channel selection to the file from File/Apply bad channels .
 Bad channel marking can be removed by clicking on their channel names again and selecting File/Apply bad channels .
-Alternatively, you can use the utility mne_mark_bad_channels to set a bad channel selection, see Section 11.4.1.
+Alternatively, you can use the utility mne_mark_bad_channels to set a bad channel selection, see :ref:`CHDDHBEE`.

 - Switch the projections back on and change filter to a 40-Hz lowpass.